msymeonides/Migrate3D/README.md

 ### Contacts:

-Identifies contacts between objects at each timepoint, and returns a separate results .xlsx file containing each detected contact as well as a summary of contact history for each object (excluding objects that had no detected contacts).
+Identifies contacts between objects at each timepoint, and returns a separate results .xlsx file containing each detected contact as well as a summary of contact history for each object (excluding objects that had no detected contacts), as well as per-category summary statistics.

 ### Attractors: